ukui/libinput-touch-translator/README.md

 There are some similar projects, such as [**libinput-gesetures**](https://github.com/bulletmark/libinput-gestures) and [**touchegg**](http://code.google.com/p/touchegg), having a good performance about improving user interaction of touching.

-However, the exsited projects are almost platform related, they might work well on X11, but not well on Wayland.
+However, the existed projects are almost platform related, they might work well on X11, but not well on Wayland.
 So, I reference their idea and reimplement a new project, which we are talking about.

 ## How it works